TylerTemp/SaintsField/README.md

 This is the same as `EnableIf`, `DisableIf`, plus it can be applied to array, `Button`

+Different from `EnableIf`/`DisableIf` in the following:
-Different from `EnableIf`/`DisableIf`: apply on an array will directly enable or disable the array itself, rather than each element.
+1.  apply on an array will directly enable or disable the array itself, rather than each element.
+2.  this method can not detect foldout, which means using it on `Expandable`, `EnumFlags`, the foldout button will also be disabled.
+For this case, use `DisableIf`/`EnableIf` instead.

 ```csharp
 [PlayaDisableIf] public int[] justDisable;